The Houses

 Mitchell House (White)

-Mitchell House honoured the Michell family.
+Mitchell House honoured the Mitchell family.
 Angus Mitchell endowed two major prizes and his three daughters- Joan Nancy and Marjorie, were valued members of the school community.
 Joan was an outstanding all-round athlete.
 She broke the Australian women’s record in the 100 yards sprint at 17 and was asked to train for the Olympic team.

 The first captain of Mitchell House was Dorothy Wellington.